 With the shock and sadness that greeted the news of artist Mac Miller’s death yesterday, Vent Founder Freddie Cocker articulates his emotion at the news, the impact Mac had on his music education and his personal life and why this should be a turning point in the conversation around mental health.
 We hope to capture the essence of what made Mac Miller great and why his death is such a massive loss to music and the world.

-We must preface this article by stating that although speculation has been made around the cause of Mac’s death, we cannot assume anything or make claims as facts until the autopsy has been completed in respect to Mac’s family and friends.
+We must preface this article by stating that although speculation has been made around the cause of Mac’s death, we cannot assume anything or make claims as facts until the autopsy has been completed, paying due respect to Mac’s family and friends.

 I was out with my friends last night when someone in our group broke the news of Mac’s passing.
 I had to immediately take myself somewhere quiet where I could shed a few tears and process what I’d just been told.